Kong/docs.konghq.com/app/konnect/runtime-manager/index.md

 The Runtime Manager aims to simplify this process by providing a script to provision a {{site.base_gateway}} runtime in a Docker container, eliminating any confusion about initial configuration or setup.
-You can also choose to manually configure runtime instances on Linux or Kubernetes, or create custom Docker containers without the script.
+You can also choose to manually configure runtime instances on the following:
+* Linux
+* Kubernetes
+* AWS
+* Azure

+Runtime manager provides pre-populated templates for AWS and Azure that you can create your runtime instances in any of these clouds directly from {{site.konnect_short_name}}.

 A {{site.base_gateway}} runtime instance acts as a data plane, which is a node serving traffic for the proxy.
 Data plane nodes are not directly connected